Todd Rogers (gamer): Disputed records

 Prior to 2018, several other Todd Rogers scores had been individually disputed or removed as well, including his score of 15 million points in the Atari 2600 port of Donkey Kong (the record at the time was only 1.4 million), and his score on Centipede for the Atari 5200, for which he claimed a score of exactly 65,000,000, with the next-best-recorded score being 58,078.
-Other disputed scores included Wabbit, where he had a recorded score of 1,698 despite the score only increases in increments of 5 (and where the game normally ends when the player reaches 1,300 points); Fathom, where, based upon other players' verified scores and playtimes, his claimed record would have taken over 325 hours (13.5 days) of play to achieve; and The Legendary Axe, in which his claimed score is 99,999,990 despite the game score only progressing in increments of 50.
+Other disputed scores included Wabbit, where he had a recorded score of 1,698 despite the score only increasing in increments of 5 (and despite the game normally ending when the player reaches 1,300 points); Fathom, where, based upon other players' verified scores and playtimes, his claimed record would have taken over 325 hours (13.5 days) of play to achieve; and The Legendary Axe, in which his claimed score is 99,999,990 despite the game score only progressing in increments of 50.

-On January 23, 2018, Twin Galaxies posted an interview with Activision's David Crane, programmer of Dragster, who expressed that he had no "doubt that [Rogers] achieved the scores he claims".
-Around the same time, YouTuber Apollo Legend posted a video of evidence they had gathered from multiple sources and called upon Twin Galaxies to take action against Rogers's scores, while Twin Galaxies had an ongoing investigation.
+On January 23, 2018, Twin Galaxies posted an interview with Activision's David Crane, programmer of Dragster, who expressed that he had "no doubt that [Rogers] achieved the scores he claims"..
+Twin Galaxies later added an editorial note explaining that YouTuber Apollo Legend posted a video of evidence they had gathered from multiple sources and called upon Twin Galaxies to take action against Rogers's scores, while Twin Galaxies had an ongoing investigation.
+Since this time, this article attesting to David Crane's statements in support of Rogers has been removed from Twin Galaxies website.

+Apollo Legend could also prove that Rogers, as a leading member of Twin Galaxies, was able to essentially log in his own made-up scores without any check by other members.
 On January 29, 2018, in the wake of many disputes being raised and several scores being proven impossible, Twin Galaxies decided to remove all of his scores and ban him from the site entirely.
 They notified Guinness World Records regarding their decision.
 The next day, Guinness stripped all of Rogers' records.